 From here on, this rather long story is a description of power based on biology, anthropology, and history.
 Let me tell you the story of this war so you can know what you are up against.
 This war started many thousands of years ago.

 In terms of history and even before, power has been about reproductive dominance.
 It still is but it has currently taken on a new form as an ideology.
 Still, the source is about dominance.
 That's pretty simple but it gets complicated because of another form of dominance that appears in social animals and that is status.
 Good old manly violence is common enough to be popular fodder for entertainment.
 It's about winning the female and can only go so far and be so complicated.
 Status is a more sophisticated dominance behavior.
 An anthropologist will tell you what a powerful driver of behavior status is as will any marketing professional.
+Status is nature's way of having an arms race within a species.
 In its simplest form, status is who you have reproductive access to.
 No matter how good the tribal bunny hunter is, he's not going to get to make time with Chief Buffalo Strangler's daughter.
 He just doesn't have the status her family gives her.
 Status competition was a competition for good genes when genes are the only form of wealth.
 What status is changes when there are other forms of wealth.
 A territory is a great form of natural wealth.
 Beauty and money both bring similar status now.
 That's not all though.
 Power is now the highest form of status.
 Dominance is a part of status, that is power and that includes taking away other's power.
 It's not unusual in social animals for dominant or high-status females to prevent lower status females from having children or even killing their children.
 Now that is power.
 Battles for status were brutal.
 Tribal warfare, often about status, was merciless, especially towards men.
 As human society got more complicated, so did power and status, but until recently, reproduction is essentially what it was always about.
 There just weren't many forms of wealth and Rome demonstrated the limits of violence.

 This is all based on my study of two things: nature and humanity.
 I study the laws of nature as described by Darwin and the laws of humanity as written in philosophy, government, law, religion and lore.
 I study the tribal world created by nature directed by Darwinian laws of nature.
 I study civilization created by humans and directed by human laws.
 If you wonder how much of a conflict there is between them recall that nature is well described as "red in tooth and claw".
 It is simple, sharp and brutal.
 It is too simple and blunt to sustain humans as more than animals and we have long aspired to be more.
 Nature operates primarily by endless, mindless competition rather than cooperation.
 (For a description of some of this mindless competition in our society, may I recommend "Self Made Man" by Norah Vincent.)
 Civilization only works based on a high level of cooperation.
 If humans primarily follow Darwinian laws we will inevitably destroy the civilization we depend on for survival and end our potential to be more than animals.
 We need to recognize and understand this conflict so that humanity can sustain a civilization and develop into more than animals.
 We are not in conflict with nature though.
 We must husband the natural world for our own benefit and basic survival but we must husband our humanity in ourselves and our civilization or we will be nothing more than smart walking monkeys and as savage as ground dwelling primates tend to be.